 Curtis, John W., Cynthia Mahabir, and Margaret Weigers Vitullo.
 2016.
 “Sociology Faculty Members Employed Part-time in Community Colleges: Structural Disadvantage, Cultural Devaluation, and Faculty-Student Relationships.”
 Teaching Sociology 44(4):270-86.

-TEACHING DAY AT THE ASA ANNUAL MEETING
+TEACHING & LEARNING SYMPOSIUM AT THE ANNUAL MEETING

 Visit the Annual Meetings Page